BimantoroW/convex-hull-c/README.md

 # Convex Hull C
-Compute the convex hull of a set of points P and render them onto a window using SDL2.
+Compute the convex hull of a set of points and render them onto a window using SDL2.
 Both the slow and fast algorithm for computing a convex hull are available.

 ## Usage
 ```